calq-framework/config/README.md

 # Calq Config
 Calq Config is a POCO-first configuration framework for .NET.
 Define plain C# classes, and Calq Config handles persistence, preset switching, and live reloads automatically — with stable object references that always reflect the latest state.
-No manual serialization, no string-based key lookups, no boilerplate.
+From app settings to localization to theme switching — no manual serialization, no string-based key lookups, no boilerplate.

 ## POCO-First Configuration for .NET
-Calq Config treats your C# classes as the single source of truth.
+Calq Config treats your C# classes as the single source of truth for app settings, localization, themes, and more.
 Properties and fields become configuration entries, presets become named file variants, and the framework keeps everything in sync — including cascading reloads across preset groups.

 ## How Calq Config Stacks Up